withrawi/rawi/docs/commands/exec.md

 - Generated command requires elevated privileges
 - Consider if `sudo` is needed or use a different approach

+**Interactive prompt not appearing**

+- Ensure you're running in a proper interactive terminal
+- Some environments (like CI/CD pipelines) don't support interactive prompts
+- Try providing all required inputs as command arguments instead

 ### Getting Better Results

 1. **Be specific** about your environment and requirements